 Will a facelift improve my entire face?

 No, facelifts create a more youthful appearance in the middle and lower face, including the cheeks and jawline.
 If you’re concerned about a sagging brow or forehead wrinkles, a brow lift is the best procedure.
 Patients with puffiness under their eyes or droopy eyelids are good candidates for blepharoplasty (eyelid surgery).
+A lip lift can rejuvenate a thin, drooping upper lip.
 We can combine these procedures with a facelift for an overall rejuvenation.
-Also, to improve the appearance of facial skin, treatments such as IPL Photofacial or fractionated lasers may be helpful.
+Also, to improve the appearance of facial skin, treatments such as IPL Photofacial or fractional lasers may be helpful.

 Will a facelift make my skin look stretched?